Are Your E-Commerce Categories Built for the Business or the Customer?

 I’ve seen a new subcategory rank on page one within six weeks while its parent category barely moved.
 Each page faces different competition and starts with different authority.
 You won’t always be able to predict which ones respond first.

-Category architecture driven by search demand can outperform most on-page tactics.
-But it needs a plan and patience.
+That is why category architecture driven by search demand can outperform smaller on-page changes.

 Your Next Steps

-- Set the date range to the last 3 months and make sure “Total impressions” is checked at the top
+- Set the date range to the last 3 months.

 Ready to Grow Organic Revenue